 For some people, the highest-quality camera they have is their smartphone.
 Streaming from a mobile device definitely has its perks, like ease of use and spontaneous, IRL streaming.
 You don’t have to limit yourself to streaming on the go with your phone, either.
 You can use your iPhone as a webcam and run a live stream on your desktop computer with Elgato’s EpocCam app.

 If you want to stream with your iPhone and go live on multiple platforms at once, your ideal setup would be using the EpocCam app to connect your iOS device to your computer and streaming with Restream Studio from a web browser.
 Restream supports over thirty live streaming platforms so that you can live stream to your favorite social channels, including Facebook, YouTube, Twitch, Twitter — all at the same time.

-The EpocCam app is also a great option for multi-camera streaming, behind-the-scenes streams, and tutorials.
+The EpocCam app is also a great option for multi-camera streaming and tutorials.
 You can set up your webcam to film you as you speak and use your iPhone to film your workspace as you demonstrate something.
 This multi-camera setup works with Restream Studio as well.

 👀 Audio quality vs. video quality

 In general, viewers tend to be more forgiving of poor video quality than poor audio quality.
 So, while having a nice camera enhances your stream, you shouldn’t neglect your microphone and audio setup.
 Many people prefer to listen to live streams in the background, like radio or podcasts.
 If you have viewers who tune in for audio only, you should ensure the quality is top-notch.